Ursula Daxecker

 PhD candidate

 Noyonika Das is a PhD candidate in the Department of Political Science at the University of Amsterdam.
 She holds a Master’s degree in Society and Culture and a Bachelor’s degree in Sociology.
-In the EVaP project she will focus her research on election violence in India.
-She is particularly interested in the role of political elites and nonstate actors in establishing electoral control which often involves various patterns of violent mobilization.
+As part of the EVaP project, she focuses her research on election violence in India.
+She is particularly interested in the role of subnational incumbents collaborating with non-state actors in establishing electoral control, which often involves various patterns of violent mobilization.
+Her work also explores how local-level electoral contests can be especially vulnerable to violence, shaping broader dynamics of electoral control.

 Maureen Fubara